Eleyaraja/hacverseforepic/README.md

 ## Overview

 OptiNET is an AI-powered web application for preliminary retinal health analysis.
 It uses deep learning and computer vision to analyze retinal fundus images and provide insights into various eye conditions.
-The application integrates AI for comprehensive medical report generation and contextual analysis.
+The application integrates AI for comprehensive medical report generation and contextual analysis sponsered by Hridayamrit foundation.

 **Important Disclaimer**: This is a research and educational tool.
 It is not a medical device and should not be used for diagnostic purposes.